candemiroguz/BasicCalculator/README.md

 Start using the calculator!
 You can perform basic mathematical operations such as addition, subtraction, multiplication, and division.
 Contribution:

-You can enhance the calculator by adding more complex mathematical functions.
+You can enhance the calculator by adding more basic mathematical functions.
 Provide suggestions to improve the user interface.
 Fix bugs or add new features.
 Contribution Guidelines: